Holmes7/holmes7.github.io/src/pages/posts/saitama.md

 ![reflection](https://i.postimg.cc/FKd4M4Rt/not-the-hero.png)

-It’s a question we’ve all faced at some point: *"Is this really what I’m supposed to be doing?"*
+It’s a question we ask ourselves usually

+> Is this really what I want to do in my life?

 ## The Meteor Arc